 • Don’t give up: We may deny you entry with just your skills but the next organization will take you on and explore your skills and if you prove them right you’ll be worthy of the position.

 • If you really desire something then you should show effort: There is no harm in you applying again, indicating your skills and at the same time indicating a course you are currently enrolled in that is in line with this job.
-That alone will show the HR that you are serious about this job but are also making an effort to be academically qualified in it.
+That alone will show the HR that you are serious about this job but are also making an effort to be academically qualified for it.

 Personally I took advice three at heart and I am currently enrolled in three different related courses which are crucial for the position I am seeking and I am still applying in different organizations hopefully I will be retained but for now I encourage you to try this and maybe we can be able to share in this victory together.